wardsimon/Spectra/README.md

 ## Getting Started

-This software can be obtained by
+This software can be obtained by git or as a [zip file](https://github.com/substance33/Spectra/archive/LNS.zip)

 1. ``git clone https://github.com/substance33/Spectra.git``
 2. If you want the additional submodules run ``git clone --recursive https://github.com/substance33/Spectra.git`` instead.